 Of course, one of the world’s most beautiful icons is the Taj Mahal.
 It really is beautiful and feels pretty magical in person.
 Tip: get there by 5am to be the first ones in line and avoid the crowds.
 Also, expect to go shoeless to walk on the marble.

-When visiting the City Palace in Jaipur make sure to check out the inner couryard, Pritam Niwas Chowk to see the Four Seasons gates.
-There are four doors one representing each season and designed and decorated accordingly.
+When visiting the City Palace in Jaipur, make sure to check out the inner courtyard, Pritam Niwas Chowk, to see the Four Seasons gates.
+There are four doors, one representing each season and designed and decorated accordingly.

 Unfortunately, we didn’t see any tigers on the safaris.
 Coming to find out, they are pretty elusive during the fall and winter months (about a 30% chance to see them compared to 80% in the warmer months).